 Corn Silk Products

-Derived from the long shiny fibres at the top of an ear of corn, Corn silk has a long history of traditional use by the Native American tribes.
-They showed the European settlers how to brew a healing tea from the strands of corn and from there its use spread throughout Europe.
+Derived from the long shiny fibres at the top of an ear of corn, Corn silk has a long history of traditional use by the Indigenous peoples of North America.
+They showed the Europeans how to brew a healing tea from the strands of corn and from there its use spread throughout Europe.
 It was consumed for its soothing and cleansing properties, and as a remedy for many common ailments.

 Corn silk strands serve the function of collecting pollen to fertilise each seed on the corn, forming a delicious yellow kernel.
 The soft strands start out being green in colour, turning purple to red and finally a yellowish colour.
 The silk is harvested in the summer, the best of which is found in young unripe corn cobs before it turns brown.